Some links on this page are affiliate links. See full disclosure in the page footer.

 3. Vortex.com (1986)

-Launched in October 1986, Vortex.com stands out as one of the earliest websites to champion internet privacy, digital regulation, and the intricate workings of online communication.
+With a domain dating to October 1986, Vortex.com stands out as one of the earliest online presences associated with internet privacy, digital regulation, and the intricate workings of online communication.

 This commitment to privacy advocacy and technical transparency has remained intact over the decades, giving Vortex.com an enduring relevance.